samparkewolfe/Sound_Control/README.txt

 CAMERA
 Stop mirroring of the camera.
 (DONE)
 Get the leap out of the drop down menu.
+(DONE):NOT TESTED ON MORE THAN 2 INPUT DEVICES!!

 GRANULATOR
 	Speed to be slower.